-In 2020 as a freshman Branch saw action in 11 games and played a total of 290 snaps at Cornerback for the Crimson Tide.
+In 2020 as a freshman Branch saw action in 11 games and played a total of 290 snaps at slot corner for the Crimson Tide.
 He recorded 21 tackles, 4 assists, while adding 9 stops.
-In coverage Branch notched up 5 pass breakups, 2 interceptions, and a solid QB rating when targetted of 79.1.
+In coverage, Branch notched up 5 pass breakups, 2 interceptions, and a nice QB rating when targetted of 79.1.

 As a sophomore in 2021 he played in 15 games and logged 624 snaps for the Crimson Tide.
 He made 45 tackles, 11 assists, and had 22 stops.
-In coverage he totaled 4 pass breakups, no interceptions, and QB rating when targetted of 110.9.
-In addition he forced 10 total pressures, and 2 sacks during the year.
+In coverage, he totaled 4 pass breakups, no interceptions, and a slightly disappointing QB rating when targetted of 110.9.
+In addition, he forced 10 pressures and had 2 sacks during the year.

 Scouting Report: Strengths

-- He’s also very good in zone coverage, showing a great understanding of routes and the ability to close quickly.
+- He’s excellent in zone coverage, showing a great understanding of routes and the ability to close quickly.